 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (02 Dec, 03 Dec, 04 Dec).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on days one, two, and three (02 Dec, 03 Dec, 04 Dec).

 IIA.
 Geophysical Activity Summary 30/2100Z to 01/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 407 km/s at 30/2151Z.
-Total IMF reached 5 nT at 01/0548Z.
-The maximum southward component of Bz reached -3 nT at 01/1736Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 214 pfu.
+Solar wind speed reached a peak of 490km/s at 01/1914Z.
+Total IMF reached 5 nT at 01/1744Z.
+The maximum southward component of Bz reached -3 nT at 30/2217Z.
+Protons greater than 10 MeV at geosynchronous orbit reached a peak level of 6 pfu at 01/0655Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 594 pfu.